 Dwelling in the romance and intrigue of the time (not to mention the blood and guts) inspired many of the students to produce artwork subsequently used in the illustration of the book, and one student composed a tune for the pipes 'Ten Thousand Raids' which was played at the launch of the book at the Tower Mill auditorium in November.
 The launch allowed everyone involved, and their families, to celebrate their work and see the unveiling of the high-quality book they had produced.

-Copies of the book have now been distributed to local primary schools and libraries throughout The Borders, and further copies are available at local outlets in Hawick.
+Copies of the book have been distributed to local primary schools and libraries throughout the Borders, and further copies are available at local outlets in Hawick.

 For further information, contact us on email@example.com.